bird-house/birdhouse-workshop/docs/source/birds/intro.rst

 There are birds for the Web Processing client side, to make the WPS service access more convenient and also as an example for project own Web UIs.
 There are fully configured WPS services with example processes, which run *out-of-the-box* and can be forked and used as template.
-There is also a middleware component to control the access to WPS services.
+There is also a middleware component to
+`control access to WPS services <http://twitcher.readthedocs.io/en/latest/>`_.

 The Birdhouse documentation gives an
 `overview of the architecture <http://birdhouse.readthedocs.io/en/latest/overview.html>`_.